ga-wdi-exercises/atm/readme.md

 - Users can deposit money into one of the bank accounts
 - Users can withdraw money from one of the bank accounts
   - Make sure the balance in an account can't go negative.
 If a user tries to withdraw more money than exists in the account, ignore the transaction.
-- The color of a back account should reflect its balance.
+- The color of a bank account should reflect its balance.
 (There's a CSS class called `.zero` already written for this.)

 ## Commits to Make (Suggested)